 The next listed items go in-depth into why a password attempt was blocked.
 With the exception of the Custom Dictionary, all of the following items are from the policy settings within the Monitoring Policies section of the console.

 Please note: This report lists every policy setting, even if it is not enabled within your console.
 If you do not have a certain setting enabled, it will still show up in the report, but will simply have a zero next to it.
 For more information on each of the policy settings, click here.
+None of these options take into account any windows Group or Fine Grained Password policies.

 • Exact Match with Compromised Password: The password the user is attempting to use was found in a data breach or cracking dictionary.